DFHack/dfhack/docs/Compile.rst

 also get ``ccmake`` on distributions that split the cmake package into multiple parts.

+You will need pthread; most systems should have this already.
+Note that older CMake versions may have trouble detecting pthread, so if you run into pthread-related errors and pthread is installed, you may need to upgrade CMake, either by downloading it from `cmake.org <https://cmake.org/download/>`_ or through your package manager, if possible.

 You also need zlib, libsdl (1.2, not sdl2, like DF), perl, and the XML::LibXML and XML::LibXSLT perl packages (for the code generation parts).
 You should be able to find them in your distro repositories.